-To be eligible for federal and state financial assistance, you must be a US citizen or eligible non-citizen with proof of permanent residence (alien registration card, I-94 or I-551).
+To be eligible for federal and state financial aid, you must be a US citizen or eligible non-citizen with proof of permanent residence (alien registration card, I-94 or I-551).
 Citizenship or permanent residency is not required to receive most scholarship aid.

-AB 540 eligible students, that are undocumented, may apply for and participate in the California College Promise Grant, Cal Grant, Chafee Grant, and Full-Time Student Success Grant.
+AB 540 eligible students, that are undocumented, may apply for and participate in the California College Promise Grant, Cal Grant, Chafee Grant, and Student Success Completion Grant.